owfdr/learn-open-source/CONTRIBUTING.md

-# Contributing
+# Contributing to Learn Open Source

-Guidelines for contribution
+Guideline for contribution